CValentinTraverso/minesweeper-api/README.md

 ## Requirements

-To be able to run this project you need to have maven, docker and java8, make is optional
+To be able to run this project you need to have maven, docker, compose and java8, make is optional

 ## Compilation

 To compile and create an executable, run make package

+## Deployment

+To be able to automatically deploy this service, you need to have ansible and ssh access to the remote host

+To deploy just run: make deploy.

+If you want to change the remote server where the service is going to be deployed, modify the ansible/aws.inventory file

 ## Usage